special/qbackend/README.md

 TODO: Design documentation!

+Most of this is not necessary to understand in order to use qbackend.
 A short, dense introduction:

 The connection is a socket and JSON-based RPCish protocol between the backend (Go package) and client (QML plugin).
 Go structs embed `qbackend.QObject`, effectively similar to inheriting QObject in Qt.
-Starting with a singleton 'root object', these can be reflected to build type definitions, and will be marshaled and sent to the client as-needed.
+These can be reflected to build type definitions, and will be marshaled and sent to the client as-needed.
 Fields become properties, exported methods are methods, and function type fields are signals.
+Types can be registered as instantiable or objects as singletons, which are defined as real types and singletons in the QML plugin; these are the entry points for a backend API.
 When marshaling objects, any struct encountered with `qbackend.QObject` is automatically initialized and assigned a unique id.
 QObjects marshal as a type and id reference rather than their full data, which is sent once the client references the object.
 QObject embeds a handful of useful methods, like `Changed` and `ResetProperties` to signal updates.
 Internal reference counting tracks which objects the client has or could use, and drops unreferenced objects from its list to allow garbage collection.
 If those objects are used again instead, nothing will have changed.
 Overall, you can just treat these as any struct and the right things will happen.

-From QML, importing the plugin establishes a connection and registers any instantiable types (uncreateable types do not need any registration).
+From QML, importing the plugin establishes a connection and registers any instantiable types and singletons (uncreateable types do not need any registration).
 Object types are a JSON description generated from Go reflection, which is translated to a QMetaObject, which effectively _is_ a QObject from QML's point of view.
 Backend objects are created with an adaptor type using the QMetaObject, which provides all of the metacalls to handle property reads/writes, method calls, and signals.
 The adaptor object is a reference to the instance from the backend, and will be GC'd when no longer referenced from QML, which allows the backend object to be freed by Go GC.
 Adaptors are created (and objects referenced) as-needed when an 'object ref' is encountered in data being returned to QML, but initially have a type description with no data.
 Object data is populated just-in-time when properties of the object are actually used.

 Models are just objects that provide a particular set of methods.
 On the backend, `qbackend.Model` provides an API for this (and is also a QObject).
 From the client, these are normal objects that also inherit QAbstractListModel.